lydiadanas/Data-310/WednesdayWeek3.md

 In both my first model and Michael and Dylan's, the accuracy of the model decreases as wealth increases.
 I think at least part of this is related to the edu column.
 Babies and toddlers have an edu value of 0 or 1, but their wealth ranges a lot because it depends on their parents.
 I don't think the model is distinguishing between adults who have a low education and therefore a low wealth and children who have no control over the level of their wealth and have lower education.
 In other words, low education level in adults is correlated to a lower wealth.
-However, children with a low education level but high wealth because of their parents incomes could be contributing to the trend seen in the graph above.
+However, children with a low education level but high wealth because of their parents' incomes could be contributing to the trend seen in the graph above.